cloudflare/workers-honeycomb-logger/README.md

 ⚠️`workers-honeycomb-logger` **is currently in beta.
 We do not recommend using it for production workloads just yet.** ⚠️

 It currently only supports workers that have exactly one `EventListener` that always returns a `Response`.
-And we currently also support at most one `waitUntill` call.
-If your worker does not return a Response (to have an origin handle the request for example) or you use multiple `waitUntill()` calls, installing this will change the behaviour of your worker.
+If your worker does not return a Response (to have an origin handle the request for example), installing this will change the behaviour of your worker.
 (And probably for the worse).
 These are known issue that we will fix before doing a non-beta release.

 ### Getting started